-In early November 2021, the TTC announced that the personal data (including names, addresses, and Social Insurance Numbers) of up to 25,000 current and former employees had also been stolen during the attack.25 Shortly after the attack, the Toronto Star reported that the TTC had hired legal experts in cyber security to help coordinate the agency's response.26
+In early November 2021, the TTC announced that the personal data (including names, addresses, and Social Insurance Numbers) of up to 25,000 current and former employees had also been stolen during the attack.
+Shortly after the attack, the Toronto Star reported that the TTC had hired legal experts in cyber security to help coordinate the agency's response.
+Shortly after the attack, and the transfer of the transf